Some students receive a pre-acceptance letter from colleges.

 Invitations sometimes accompany the letter In addition to telling a student to expect an acceptance, the letter might include an invitation to a selected students tour or a program information session specifically for these applicants.

 Why it’s okay if your senior doesn’t receive one Some colleges send them to all students they plan to accept, but most don’t.
 Only a couple of hundred letters go out generally, which is nothing when you consider that colleges can each issue a few thousand official acceptance letters every year.

 As the parent, don’t stress either.
-We all want to know as soon as possible that our senior has been accepted to his college of choice.
+We all want to know as soon as possible that our senior has been accepted to their college of choice.
 The reality is that once an application is submitted, the admissions process at that particular college takes over and for the most part, things are out of our hands.

-How to evaluate the likely letter If your senior receives one and suddenly puts that school at the top of her list, then the college succeeded in its mission.
+How to evaluate the likely letter If your senior receives one and suddenly puts that school at the top of their list, then the college succeeded in its mission.
 For many students, receiving this pre-acceptance letter makes them feel valued, putting the college in a better light.